pjanec/dirigent/docs/CLI.md

   `[optional-req-id] response text till the end of line\n`

-##### Response text for non-query commands
+##### Response texts

-  `ACK\n` ... command reception was acknowledged, command was issued
+  `ACK\n` ...
+Command reception was acknowledged, command was issued.

   `ERROR: error text here\n`

-  `END\n` ..... ends the list in case the command is expected to produce multiple line response
+  `END\n` .....
+Ends the list in case the command is expected to produce multiple line response

+ACK does not mean that the command finished successfully!
+Only that it was delivered and processed.

+Some commands do not return ERROR even if the command fails (but ACK is returned).

 ###### Using request id